Nachowarrior/railcore.github.io/customization/tool_offset_z_configuration.md

 G28 Z
 ```

 THEN jog the nozzle to paper, and set your tool offset.
-This may seem complicated if you’re not used to manual gcode entry, but after a couple of tries you’ll find it MUCH simpler than adjusting Z offset in G31.
+This may seem complicated if you’re not used to manual gcode entry, but after a couple of tries you’ll find it MUCH simpler than adjusting Z offset in G31. (do you have to remove the old g-31 lines? none of this is very clear, please include screen shots for the steps or find a more clear way of explaining how this is done, be specific when it is supposed to go into the console, or which config file, be consistent with each step)